richford/richford/README.md

 ### Hi there 👋

-I am a research scientist in the [Brain Development and Education Lab](https://www.brainandeducation.com/) in the [Graduate School of Education](https://ed.stanford.edu/) at Stanford University.
-I lead the technical development of a web-based assessment platform for the deep phenotyping of dyslexia 📖.
-I also develop statistical learning techniques and software for the analysis of neuroimaging data 🧠.
+I'm the Director of Technology and Innovation for the [Rapid Online Assessment of Reading (ROAR)](https://roar.stanford.edu/) in the [Graduate School of Education at Stanford University](https://ed.stanford.edu/).
+There, I lead the technical development of web-based reading assessments and the data/analytics pipelines that support research at scale.
+My work sits at the intersection of educational technology, statistical learning, and neuroimaging, building tools that are rigorous enough for science and practical enough for real-world deployment.
+I also contribute to open-source scientific software for reproducible analysis.

 You can find out more about me at [my personal website](https://richiehalford.org/).